 Slow Start due to Repairs and other Responsibilities

-This has been a slow start: 2021 saw me needing to repair my ancient bandsaw, and my drill press had succumbed to the misguided attention of a marauding mouse.
+This has been a slow start: 2021 saw me needing to repair my ancient bandsaw, and, even more depressing, my drill press had succumbed to the misguided attention of a marauding mouse.
 (The little wretch had crawled up through the ventilation holes of the electric motor and chewed off all the insulation from about 4″ of wire!)

 The bandsaw required disassembly and drilling out a worn, threaded hole, and retapping for a helicoil.
 The machine will probably outlast me, now.